dalexscully/can-books-frontend/README.md

-# Name of feature: New Book To The Shelf
+# Name of feature: Updated Book To The Shelf

-Estimate of time needed to complete: 6hrs
+Estimate of time needed to complete: 3hrs

-Start time: 5pm
+Start time: 4pm

-Finish time: 9:45pm
+Finish time: 7:10pm

-Actual time needed to complete: 7hrs
+Actual time needed to complete: 3hrs

 ## Start your own "Can of Books" App